 Some highways have no speed limit.
 Others do.
 Be sure to watch for speed traps heading into small towns.

-4. Parking Is a Little Less Easy in Germany
+4. Parking in Germany

 Parking is also relatively easy in Germany.
 Even when you drive into the adorable touristy towns, there are parking lots.
 However, you may choose to park on the outskirts of town instead and walk in.
 This is generally my preferred method.